yachielab/base-editing-prediction/readme_draft.md

 ### File format for base editor model

-A base editor model needs to be prepared as a CSV file in the following format
+A base editor model needs to be prepared as a CSV file in the following format.

 ````
 #Model Name : Target-ACEmax